dianellasy/Portfolio/README.md

-## ⋆౨ৎ˚⟡˖ Portfolio ⋆౨ৎ˚⟡˖ ##
+## Portfolio ##
-Source Code of my Portfolio Website, which Contains an About Me, Projects, and Photo Gallery Page!
+Source Code of my Portfolio Website, which Incorporates Key Sections such as About Me, Projects, and Photo Gallery